mpalash/aliakbarmehta/content-raw/decolonisation-in-the-arts-and-cultutral-fields.md

 ---
-title: Decolonisation in the arts and cultutral fields
+title: Decolonisation in the arts and cultural fields
 subtitle: "In conversation with the Finnish institutes, moderated by Monica Guthao, "
 layout: content
 tags: